Is It Wrong to Ask God for Love? What Judaism, Christianity, and Islam Teach

 Key takeaways

-• All three Abrahamic faiths affirm that asking God for love is not wrong — it's a legitimate and encouraged form of prayer.
+• All three Abrahamic faiths affirm that asking God for love is not wrong — it's a spiritually healthy and encouraged act of prayer.

 FAQs